ga4gh/catvar-spec/docs/tobedeleted/information_model.rst

   attributes are not part of the value object.
 Such attributes are not considered when evaluating equality or creating computed identifiers.
-..
-The ``_id`` attribute is available to identifiable objects, and MAY be used by an implementation to store the identifier for a Cat-VRS object.
-If used, the stored ``_id`` element MUST be a `CURIE`_.
-If used for creating a :ref:`truncated-digest` for parent objects, the stored element must be a :ref:`GA4GH Computed Identifier <identify>`.
-Implementations MUST ignore attributes beginning with an underscore and they SHOULD NOT transmit objects containing them.

-Basic types
-@@@@@@@@@@@

-CHECK BACK SOON FOR UPDATES!
-THIS SECTION WILL BE UPDATED WITH FEEDBACK OF TYPE-LOGICAL FRAGMENT.

-Primitives
-@@@@@@@@@@

-CHECK BACK SOON FOR UPDATES!
-THIS SECTION WILL BE UPDATED WITH FEEDBACK OF TYPE-LOGICAL FRAGMENT.

-..
-Deprecated and obsolete classes.